Generic name: methylphenidate (transdermal) [ meth-il-FEN-ih-date ]

 Apply the patch to a clean and dry area on your hip.
 The effects of this medicine may not be noticeable until 2 hours after applying the skin patch.

 Wash your hands after applying a skin patch.

 Remove the patch 9 hours after it was applied.
 Peel off slowly and fold the patch in half so it sticks together.
 Flush the folded patch down the toilet or place it into a waste can with a lid.

 If you have loss of appetite or trouble sleeping, ask your doctor if you can remove the skin patch earlier in the day.
-Never cut the skin patch to try and reduce the amount of medicine you receive while wearing it.

 Children using this medicine should be warned never to remove the skin patch and place it onto another person.
 Serious side effects may result.

-Your doctor will need to check your progress at regular visits.
+Your doctor will need to check your progress on a regular basis.
 Your heart rate, blood pressure, height and weight may also need to be checked often.